Back to Blog

 What this means for you

-Enterprise customers: coordinate with your account team on how your existing web deployment maps to the IHE rollout; your web surface continues as the integration and fusion backbone while operators adopt the desktop application as the primary workspace.
+Enterprise customers: coordinate with your account team on how your existing web deployment maps to the desktop rollout; your web surface continues as the integration and fusion backbone while operators adopt the desktop application as the primary workspace.

 Windows, macOS (Apple silicon and Intel), and Linux (.deb) builds are available from the homepage.